 Concrete stairs with two-stringers are the commonest and the cheapest among arched stairs.
 They are easier to construct as they can be cast in place according to the site measurements and supported by the floors.

 Another popular type is the carpeted staircase.
 Shown here is a white arched concrete staircase with wooden treads (similar to the flooring), draped with a runner carpet.
 White balusters and matching wooden railing complement the stairs.

 To give the staircase a wooden look, the concrete steps may be clad with wood.
 In the picture below, the curving two-stringers and the rich, wooden railing highlight the curve of the staircase.

 Instead of wooden cladding, Marble or granite cladding can be used on concrete, two-stringer, arched stairs.
 This gives a luxurious appearance to the house and such stairs are easy to maintain.

 Instead of cast-in-place two-stringer, concrete staircase, a concrete centre-stringer staircase can be used.
 This type of staircase gives an open, light appearance and highlights the curve of the staircase.
 However, the central stringer should be structurally strong enough to support the treads and can be made of concrete, wood or metal.
 The treads can be of any other material but should preferably be open and floating so that the curved stringer is visible.
 This type of staircase can be built only with the help of a structural engineer and is one of the most expensive.
 Some examples are shown here:

 Instead of concrete, a wood centre-stringer is also used to create arched stairs.
 No doubt it looks light, elegant and open, but it is expensive as the curved wooden stringer sections must be carved out of thick, solid wood logs.

 The stairs shown in this post are just a few examples.
 Innumerable types are possible with the imaginative use of different materials for the treads, risers, stringers, balusters and railings.
 Just like arched stairs, there are other types of curved stairs like Circular stairs and spiral stairs.
 For more information on other shapes of Stairs go to: Stair Shapes

-If you found this post useful, I would really love it if you pin it or share it.
-I have not blocked the site just because your ad blocker is switched on because I hope my content will be useful to you.
-But I am able to run this site only because of the ads.
-So I will be obliged if you turn off your ad blocker.
+Also, unlike many other sites, I do not insist that your ad blocker be turned off to allow you into my site.
+This is because I know that my content will be useful to you.
+But putting up posts regularly takes up time and hard work and I am able to run this site only because of the ads.
+So I will be much obliged, if you would turn off your ad blocker.
 Thank you!